The Health Benefits of Chocolate

 piece of chocolate and a glass of red wine (also on

-the USDA flavonoid list) and dream of the day when your
+the USDA flavonoid list).
+You can start dreaming of the day when your

 doctor says, "Take two chocolate bars and call